 Roadmap to Language Excellence

 CASLS convened a forum of leaders in education, business, and government to determine the skills language learners need to become successful.
-Members of these sectors shared their perspectives and identified ways to work together to shape world language learning.
+Members of these sectors shared their perspectives and identified ways to work together.